Skip to main content

 First-user MVP

 This is a real product used by a small number of customers.
-It needs a reliable core workflow, basic analytics, error handling, and enough admin capability for the team to operate manually where automation is not yet justified.
+It needs a reliable core workflow, basic usage measurement, error handling, and enough admin capability for the team to operate manually where automation is not yet justified.

 This is the right path when the main risk is "can users get value from this product?"